“A man must love his father and yet be free of his father’s expectations and criticisms in order to be a free man.”

 Not having electricity during evenings, we used candles as a way to bring light into our world.

-Ignorant to external luxuries in first world countries, I was happy because I had everything that I ever needed.
+Ignorant of external luxuries in first world countries, I was happy because I had everything that I ever needed.

 Growing up, my dad worked a lot to bring money home while my mom stayed home to take care of the family.